 The soft padding for palm zones provides improved comfort and prevents rubbing.
 Due to adjustable Velcro closure, it’s possible to achieve the proper fit.
 Once you return from your trip, you can put them in a washing machine, so its a fuss free maintence after your winter holidays.

 - Adjustable closure prevents rubbing,

 - Not as protective as others for harder falls

 Best suited for: Roller skating, off-road biking, roller skiing, longboarding, dirt boarding

-The goatskin material with double stitching makes this pair of snowboarding wristguards look stunning.
+The goatskin material with double stitching makes the Hillbilly Wrist snowboarding wristguards look stunning.
 The breathability of the material is adequate and the leather parts cover all the important hand and wrist areas.
 The good news is that they are good for heavy falls on the slopes, and the splints can withstand several impacts easily.
 Just be mindful that using your phone will be less comfortable with these gloves due to large splints.
 Still, they sit in place firmly thanks to the wrap-around velcro strap.

 The Hillbilly Wrist Guard Gloves – Half Finger is available in four sizes, which makes them suitable for all palm sizes.

 - Thick and tough leather is very durable,

 - Splints make it less comfortable to hold items,